Mortgage Overpayments: How They Save You Thousands

 Shortens your mortgage term

-- By paying off capital faster, you can finish your mortgage years earlier than the original schedule without renegotiating your deal.
+- Because the capital clears faster, you can reach the end of the mortgage years ahead of the original schedule, and without having to renegotiate your deal.

 Saves you thousands in interest